kuanhan1/Utilities_KHan/readme.md

-# Utilities_KH

-Some utility-scripts I am using to set up my environments or to install packages.

-- Solving the gcc-version issue when installing pytorch by source-compiling.
-The solution is to remove previous higher-version gcc and install an lower-version gcc (downgrade).
+This repository solves the gcc-version issue when installing pytorch by source-compiling.

+The solution is to remove previous gcc and install an old gcc (downgrade).

-- Setting up github ssh connections.
+For most cases this will work.